LassoSoft/Lasso-HTML.mode/README.md

 ### Autocomplete

 - Includes all built-in types, traits, unbound methods, and keywords in the autocomplete dictionary.
+(Generated using [this script][1].)

-- Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file are added to the autocomplete dictionary.
+- Any type/trait/method definitions, imported trait references, or variable definitions or references in the current file are also added to the autocomplete dictionary on-the-fly.

 ### Other